 ... the germ-cell and the unit of analysis are one and the same thing, but in one case the developmental aspect is emphasised and in the other case the analytical aspect is emphasised. [@blunden_unit_2020]

 In this thesis, my role as both researcher and practitioner makes both aspects relevant.
 Examining the analytical dimension, the process of seeking and defining key activities as units for analysis helps to delineate the boundaries of what to analyse in depth.
 One challenge in applying this approach is the duration and relative stability required to identify these germ cells.
-In their critique of Penuel, Engeström and Sannino (Engeström et al., 2014) provide no suggestions for adapting their models to more rapidly changing situations where actors come from different activity systems.
+In their critique of Penuel, Engeström and Sannino (2014) provide no suggestions for adapting their models to more rapidly changing situations where actors come from different activity systems.
 The developmental aspect will be addressed in the following chapters, which explore the evolution and analysis of the learning design, highlighting the process of applying of game design patterns by participants as a germ-cell concept that both shapes and facilitates practice.

 Double stimulation refers to a process involving the use of tools to overcome contradictions that emerge in joint activity.
 Engeström’s early work on formative interventions frames the first stimulus as “the problem itself”, while a potential series of secondary stimuli can be introduced as part of the intervention (Cole and Engeström, 2007:492).
-Engeström and Sannino describe that the process of double stimulation is active and goes beyond simple mediation via existing tools.
+Engeström and Sannino (2014) explain that the process of double stimulation is active and goes beyond simple mediation via existing tools.
 The stimuli, whether presented by researchers as suggested tools or discovered in the environment by participants, are actively imbued with meaning and transformed by the participants through their use (Engeström et al., 2014).

-"Most likely the initially given potential second stimuli are rejected or reshaped by the participants, and the participants typically pick up or invent devices of their own, often as if behind the back of the interventionist." [@engestrom_methodological_2014, p.121]
+Most likely the initially given potential second stimuli are rejected or reshaped by the participants, and the participants typically pick up or invent devices of their own, often as if behind the back of the interventionist. [@engestrom_methodological_2014, p.121]

 For example, in the Change Laboratory model, the first stimulus would be mirror data derived from ethnographic video recordings, which helps to identify a problem that needs addressing.
 The second stimulus, more accurately a series of stimuli, comprises techniques designed to provoke, shape, record, and reflect on the emerging discussion (Engeström, 2007).
 Sannino’s work on the volitional aspect of the double stimulation process views auxiliary stimuli as triggers for will and agency in participants (Sannino, 2015).
 The exploration of these concepts, as discussed by Hopwood (Hopwood and Sannino, 2023), is addressed in greater detail later in this chapter.